bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 First, insert the micro-SD card in the corresponding slot in the board.

-Then, press and hold the 'Boot Switch' button (the only one near the USB host slot), power up the board (either through the power or USB device connectors), and release the button.
+Then, press and hold the 'Boot Switch' button (the only one close to the micro-SD slot), power up the board (either through the power or USB device connectors), and release the button.

 After about 20 to 30 seconds, you should see the 4 LEDs next to the Ethernet